 Providing opportunities for business and employment, housing, recreation and health are all essential ingredients for healthy towns.
-The future of Muine Bheag/ Royal Oak hinges on it retaining and enhancing a diverse range of uses and activities.
-Existing range of activities in Muine Bheag core retail area are outlined in Map 8.
-In recent years, there has been a tendancy for development to locate on the fringe of Muine Bheag, whilst large parts of the town centre, such as the canal front and backland areas remain underused or vacant.
+The future of Tullow hinges on it retaining and enhancing a diverse range of uses and activities.
+Existing range of activities in Tullow's core retail area are outlined in Map 8.
+In recent years, there has been a tendency for development to locate on the fringe of Tullow. whilst large parts of the town centre, such as the car park on the New Link Road / Mill Street and backland areas remain underused or vacant.
 New housing developments in the town centre have also been limited in terms of quantity and quality reflecting the gradual decrease in the town centre population.
-Due to the imbalance in the town in favour of the fringe, this has had a knock-on effect on the town centre, with its decline in recent years.
+Due to the imbalance in the town in favour of the fringe, this has had a knock-on effect on the town centre, with its decline up until recently.

-This plan seeks to create a balanced and selfsustaining development of the town by promoting the greatest mix and range of compatible uses in line with the current zoning objective for town centre activities, and by seeking a balance between the development of the town centre and the fringe.
+This LAP seeks to create a balanced and selfsustaining development of the town by promoting the greatest mix and range of compatible uses in line with the current zoning objective for town centre activities, and by seeking a balance between the development of the town centre and the fringe.

-Within this plan, there are also opportunities to consolidate the existing retail core.
+Within this LAP, there are also opportunities to consolidate the existing retail core.
 This should be supplemented by residential use where possible.
-A broader range of uses are appropriate to the canal front, including services, tourism and living opportunities.
-A number of opportunity sites are also identified (see Section 4.5.1) that may be suitable for a broad range of town centre uses, including retail, employment, enterprise and living.
+A broader range of uses maybe appropriate to the river front, including services, tourism and living opportunities.
+A number of opportunity sites are also identified (see Section 4.5.1) that may be suitable for a broad range of town centre uses, including retail, employment and enterprise.